ArmanR9/RiemmanSumApp/README.md

 - I enjoy math, so I wanted to make a project that pertains to math and this seemed to be a good option.
 While an integral or derivative calculator would be cool to make, it would be on orders of magnitude more complex than this, so I decided to settle with a Riemman Sum Calculator that will still have some challenges such as parsing functions in reverse polish notation and visualizing the Riemman sums.
-- In addition, this will serve to be a handy tool to check my work when doing Riemman sums, especially when the n value is large (no one wants to manually compute 36 rectangles)
+- In addition, this will serve to be a handy tool to check my work when doing Riemman sums, especially when the "n" value is large (no one wants to manually compute 36 rectangles)

 ### 4. User Stories

 - As a user, I want to be able to compute left, right, midpoint sums.
-- As a user, I want to see a history of all my Riemman Sum calculations
+- As a user, I want to add a Riemman Sum computation to a history of previous computations and view them.
 - As a user, I want to be able to input basic fundamental trigonometric, logarithmic, constant, or linear function to compute my Riemman sum.
-- As a user, I want to be able to adjust the n value used the most recent Riemman Sum calculation without having to input the function in again
+- As a user, I want to be able to adjust the n value used the most recent Riemman Sum calculation without having to input the function in again and then compare the new and old results.